marydodo/bolt-by-marydodo/README.md

     * Code to light underglow only
     * Code to light all LEDs on the board

 #### This layout includes lighting layers for layers 1-3.
-Please read comments for more information on the code used.
+Please read comments inside the `keymap.c` file for more information on the code used and how to adjust the lighting layers to light up underglow only, lightning bolt logo only, or all LEDs on the board.

 #### For base information about QMK lighting layers, please see the offical [QMK RBG Lighting Layers documentation.](https://docs.qmk.fm/#/feature_rgblight?id=lighting-layers)